Consulate-General of the United States, Florence

 The Consulate General of the United States in Florence belongs to the U.S. Mission to Italy and represents the interests of the government of the United States in Florence and the surrounding regions of Tuscany and Emilia-Romagna.
 The U.S. Consul General in Florence also acts as special representative of the United States to the Republic of San Marino.
-The Consulate is situated on Lugarno A. Vespucci.
-As of 2025, the current U.S. Consul General in Florence is Daniela Ballard.
+As of 2026, the current U.S. Consul General in Florence is Daniela Ballard.

+The Florence Consular District encompasses the regions of Tuscany and Emilia Romagna, with the exception of the two northern-most provinces in Emilia-Romagna (Parma and Piacenza).
+The 18 provinces have a population of more than six and a half million.
+Major cities are Florence, Bologna, Pisa, Siena, Lucca, Leghorn, Prato, Arezzo, Modena, Ravenna, Ferrara, Forli’ and Rimini.

+In addition, the U.S. Consulate General in Florence serves as the designated consular post for the Republic of San Marino and conducts periodic consular missions in the country.

-The Consulate opened firstly in 1819, and is located in the city's Lungarno Vespucci.
+The American Consulate in Florence is the smallest post in Italy with just 18 staff and three Foreign Service Officers.
+The Consulate is located in Palazzo Canevaro, a historic building of Lungarno Vespucci.

 History

+The U.S. Consulate Florence in 1950.

 The first Consulate to the Grand Duchy of Tuscany was established in Livorno (then known in English as Leghorn), with consular agent Phillip Felicchi being appointed on 29 May 1794.
 As Tuscany did not recognize consulates posted in Florence, the first U.S. Consular Agent to serve Florence was Vice Consular Agent James Ombrosi, who was under mandate from the U.S. Consulate at Leghorn (Livorno).
 Ombrosi was accredited on May 15, 1819.

-In March 2025, the second Trump administration announced it may close the U.S. Consulate in Florence, along with other consulates in Italy, France, Germany and Portugal.
-Florence Mayor Sara Funaro, together with other local business and political officials, condemned the proposed closure, writing, "Democracy is built on international relations, and consulates are a fundamental instrument of this.
-We do not want the U.S. Consulate in Florence to close.
-It would be an unjustifiable decision, given the historic presence of the American consulate in our city and the close relationship between our communities.
-Florence has a long tradition of strong ties with the United States, as demonstrated by the presence of numerous American institutions and universities.
-We are the second city in Italy for study-abroad programs, hosting thousands of American students each year.
-A closure would be detrimental to American citizens as well."